-2022 - 2023 Priorities - Homeless Housing Grant Program
+2026 & 2027 Priorities - Homeless Housing Grant Program

-Eligible activities are those that provide assistance to homeless individuals through activities identified in the 2019 Kitsap Homeless Crisis Response and Housing Plan.
+Eligible activities are those that provide assistance to homeless individuals through activities identified in the most current version of the Kitsap Homeless Crisis Response and Housing Plan.

-For 2022 and 2023, priority is given to emergency shelter programs that meet certain requirements and respond to the Request for Proposals for these services.
+For 2026 and 2027, priority is given to emergency shelter programs that meet certain requirements and respond to the Request for Proposals for these services.